 This homework assignment focuses on the analysis and design of a system for playing back a digitally-stored audio signal.
-Additionally, this assignment serves as the pre-lab exercises for the Project Lab, which will involve the construction, testing and demonstration of the audio playback system.
-Consequently, you should save in your lab notebook a copy of your results for use during the Project Lab; see the Project Lab for details.
+Additionally, this assignment serves as the pre-lab exercise for Lab #2, which will involve the construction, testing, and demonstration of the audio playback system.
+Consequently, you should save a copy of your results for use during Lab #2.